harshavardhanb4u/Movie-buttons-project/README.md

 # Movie-buttons-project
-A web project where user can click buttons to view shirts short details of the movies these info sing html css Javascript showing films movie
+A web project where user can click buttons to view short details of the movies these info sing html css Javascript showing films movie